Connect with us

 While many of the world’s wealthiest people make an effort to share their fortunes, some do not—at least to the extent more generous peers wish they would.

-Abigail Disney, one of the heiresses to the Walt Disney fortune who said in 2019 she’s worth about $120 million, recently shared her feelings about how much of their wealth billionaires should be willing to share.
+Abigail Disney, one of the heiresses to the Walt Disney fortune who said in 2019 she’s worth about $120 million, shared her feelings about how much of their wealth billionaires should be willing to share.

 Disney has begrudgingly disclosed her net worth in the past only to make a point about how important it is to her to give away the vast fortune bestowed upon her by being a part of one of the major family dynasties in the U.S. The Financial Times even called her a “class warrior” for how vocal she’s been about how much the wealthiest should be taxed.